Last updated on December 5, 2019 at 15:03

 Let’s look at why the half-life is important.
 There are four reasons:

-- It indicates when the drug will be completely eliminated from the body
+- It indicates how much time it will take before the drug is completely eliminated from the body

 - It’s related to the duration of action of the drug

 - It’s related to the time needed to reach the steady state (we’ll come back to this later)

 - It influences the size of fluctuation of the plasma concentration around the steady state concentration (also later)